MartinPankraz/ABAP-Developer-Day/student/quest0.md

 To access the Online Shop click [here](https://vhcals4hcs.dummy.nodomain:44301/sap/bc/adt/businessservices/odatav4/feap?feapParams=C%C2%87u%C2%84C%C2%83%C2%84%C2%89C%C2%83xu%C2%88uHC%C2%87u%C2%84C%C2%8E%C2%89%7Ds%C2%83%C2%82%C2%80%7D%C2%82y%C2%87%7C%C2%83%C2%84s%C2%81%C2%87Es%C2%83HC%C2%87%C2%86%C2%8AxC%C2%87u%C2%84C%C2%8E%C2%89%7Ds%C2%83%C2%82%C2%80%7D%C2%82y%C2%87%7C%C2%83%C2%84s%C2%81%C2%87ECDDDEC77c%C2%82%C2%80%7D%C2%82ysg%7C%C2%83%C2%84777777ni%5Dscb%60%5DbYg%5CcdsagE77DDDE77ni%5Dscb%60%5DbYg%5CcdsagEscH&sap-ui-language=EN&sap-client=100).

-> Note: If you are doing this workshop in a hosted setup, most likely you should open this and all subsequent URLs from a VM provided to you.
+> **Note**: If you are doing this workshop in a hosted setup, most likely you should open this and all subsequent URLs from a VM provided to you.
 By this we ensure that there is no overlap / interference with any existing corporate Office users that you might have.

 Log in with your SAP users that was assigned to you, e.g. Developer100.